New Website Design Tips - Where To Start

 - Start with what you know.
 If your company already has good logo, colors or graphics of some type that represent your business then use them.
 Have you done print brochures or flyers?
 Many times the design, colors, photos and text can be pulled from these promotional items to get your website started.
 Do you need Website Logo Design Services?
 We can help with that.

 - Conduct some research.
 Spend some time searching similar websites that relate to what your website will be about.
 What is your competition doing on their websites?
 Who is your customer?
 What pages do want to have besides a home page; like the contact, about, pages, maybe employment and team pages?
-Knowing these things can help with the layout and organization of the information you want to present on your website.
+Knowing these things can help with the layout and organization of the information you want to present on your new website.

 - Forms can be a very important part of your website.
 They give you orders for product, tell you what your customer wants, produce sales leads for your small business or give you feedback on the services you provide.
 A well thought out form can save you and your customer a lot of time and increase sales.
 We can also include links to third-party from services you may use.